 Listening, accepting, validating and curiosity are the keys to being a place for someone to open up.

-It is in the space (the receptive energy) that you hold that you create, and the literal space of you not talking, that will allow your child to speak.
+It is in the space (the receptive energy) that you hold, that you create, and the literal space of you not talking, THAT is what will invite your child to speak.

 Do not expect too much too soon.
 You must earn trust over time.

-Ask your child questions, ask opinions, ask advice… And then listen.
-Don’t offer your advice in these moments, don’t offer your take, be quiet, nod, listen and ask more questions.
+Ask your child open ended questions (do not interrogate), ask opinions, ask advice… And then listen.
+Don’t offer your advice in these moments, don’t offer your take, be quiet, nod, listen and ask another questions.
+Or simply say “Tell me more about that.”
 Be eager in your listening and your curiosity.

 Allow some conversations to be just about them and your desire to know more about them.
 De-center yourself from the conversation.
 Let go of a need to be right.